French aviso Savorgnan de Brazza: 1942–1945

 On 30 January 1944 Jubelin left Savorgnan de Brazza and she was transferred to the South Pacific in March–April.
-The ship returned to France to begin an lengthy refit at La Ciotat that lasted from January to October 1945.
+The ship returned to France to begin a lengthy refit at La Ciotat that lasted from January to October 1945.
 The refit reinforced Savorgnan de Brazza's anti-aircraft armament.
 The number of 37 mm guns was increased to eight, three 25 mm and two 20 mm guns were added and the number of 13.2 mm guns was reduced to two.

 Postwar activities

 The ship was sent to help reassert French control of Indochina in 1946 and she bombarded the Vietnamese village of Kien An on 23 November during the Haiphong Incident, killing at least 300 people fleeing the fighting between the French and Vietnamese forces.
 Beginning in January 1947, Savorgnan de Brazza supported French operations in the vicinity of Da Nang.
 The ship departed Saigon on 29 April and arrived in Lorient on 13 June.
 She set sail for Vietnam on 16 February 1948.
 Savorgnan de Brazza would continue to alternate service in Vietnam with tours at home until her final departure from Saigon on 16 October 1953.
 She was disarmed in December 1954 and served as a pontoon at Toulon.
 Savorgnan de Brazza was sold for scrap on 20 March 1957.